bbcf/bbcflib/doc/tutorial_rnacounter.rst

 * Overlapping regions:
-  In "raw" counting mode, regions spanned by two or more genes, together with the alignements inside these regions, are not considered at all - as in HTSeq's "union" mode.
+  In "raw" counting mode, regions spanned by two or more genes, together with the alignements inside these regions, are ignored - as in HTSeq's "union" mode.

+* Exons and introns:
+  Because annotated exons often overlap a lot, in "raw" mode, "exon" counts are actually that of their disjoint slices, and their name in the output table is formatted as "exon1|exon2" if a slice is spanned by exon1 and exon2.
+In "nnls" mode, exon counts are inferred from disjoint slices as for genes.

+  Intronic regions also annotated as exons in some alternative transcripts are ignored whatever the chosen method is.
+Because they don't have official IDs, introns slices are given names following this pattern:
+  "T-i7" means that is is the 7th intron of transcript T, "T1-i1|T2-i3|..." means it is part of several transcripts.

 * Non-integer counts:
   The fact that some reads cross exon boundaries as well as considering the NH flag